-Losmandy D-Style Compatible Saddle Plates
+Losmandy D-Style and Vixen V-Style Compatible Saddle Plates

-The following dovetail saddle plates are for the Losmandy D-style dovetail plates (sliding bars).
-Along with the standard dovetail plates made by Losmandy, additional D-style options are now available.
+The following dovetail saddles offer alternatives for the Losmandy D-style and Vixen V-style dovetail plates.
 These include two sliding bars made by Astro-Physics: (SBD12 and SBD16), and two Astro-Physics side-by-side bars: (SBD13SS and SBD18SS).
-For those of you who have scopes with the Vixen style or V-style sliding bars, we also produce the 10" Dual-style Dovetail Saddle (DOVEDV10) and the D- to V-style Adapter (SBD2V).
+For those of you who have scopes with the Vixen V-style sliding bars, we produce the 10" Dual-style dovetail saddle (DOVEDV10).
+We also offer a wide V-style dovertail plate (SBV15).